-However, you should see your GP straight away if you have any symptoms of diabetes.
+However, you should see a GP straight away if you have any symptoms of diabetes.

 To find out if you have type 2 diabetes, you usually have to go through the following steps:

-- Your GP will check your urine and arrange a blood test to check your blood sugar levels.
+- The GP will check your urine and arrange a blood test to check your blood sugar levels.
 It usually takes about 1 to 2 days for the results to come back.

-- If you have diabetes, your GP will ask you to come in again so they can explain the test results and what will happen next.
+- If you have diabetes, the GP will explain the test results and what will happen next.